ColdFrontWI/Hornet_Cockpit/STL Files/Warthog-Virpil extensions/Readme.md

 # Warthog / Virpil stick extensions

+**Update:** I had a couple of these crack at the male threads after some use when printed using typical settings (2 layer side walls, 20% infill).
+So I printed one solid (100% infill), and it's been going strong for a while now.

 I had a 75mm extension that I was using with my Virpil WarBRD base and Thrustmaster Hornet grip, but I found that my setup really needed a 50mm.
 I wasn't too keen on spending >$50 (with shipping) and waiting until one was in stock from Virpil or another supplier, so I decided to design and 3D print my own.
 The 50mm design was well-received